Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

-- Take your hips measurement, around the widest area, add 1″-2″ and divide the amount by 6.28 to calculate your circle’s radius (inner circle).
+- To make your circle skirt pattern, take your hips measurement, around the widest area, add 1″-2″ for allowance and divide the amount by 6.28 to calculate your circle’s radius (inner circle).

 - Measure the length of the skirt (from waist down to where you want the skirt to fall) and add 2″ seam allowance.